 CMI have adapted proven processing technology enabling the economic recovery of copper from the tailings.
 In addition, and in line with CMIs emphasis on good social and environmental governance, the re-processed tailings will be moved out of the town, thereby improving the quality of life for the residents of Kitwe, into a modern and well managed tailings facility.

-The Project entered into a Definitive Feasibility Study phase in Q1 2017 with approval and construction phases scheduled to commence in mid-2017 and be fully operational in late 2018.
+The Project entered into a Definitive Feasibility Study phase in Q1 2017 with approval and construction phases scheduled to commence in late 2017.
+It is envisaged that the project will be fully operational by mid 2019.

 The Musangu Foundation is a UK and Zambian social initiative born out of the mining industry.
 Leveraging the private sector, the Musangu Foundation was established to create and scale new solutions to industry development challenges through the application of ‘business thinking’ to major social and environmental issues.